dikortis/LetsTalkETC/Episodes/Episode_15.md

 research after this and that is also has a lot of value and there are things we learned in that 30 years a lot of things
-I mean to use so yeah let's discrete and and it's it has a lot of the elements of functional programming then many of the core elements of functional programming and it's perfectly fairly good but you
+I mean to use so let's discrete and and it has a lot of the elements of functional programming then many of the core elements of functional programming and it's perfectly fairly good but you